Event-Triggered Control of Neuron Growth with Actuation at Soma: Introduction

 \section{Introduction}

-Recent advancements in neuroscience draw from various disciplines such as mathematics, physics, and engineering \cite{kandel2000principles,izhikevich2007dynamical,koch2004biophysics}.
-These fields are crucial for understanding the structure and functioning of neurons in the nervous system and addressing neurological issues.
+Recent advancements in neuroscience have been achieved from diverse perspectives such as mathematical analysis, physics modeling, and engineering \cite{kandel2000principles,izhikevich2007dynamical}, crucial for understanding neuronal structure and function, and addressing neurological issues.
 One major challenge in this context is the growth of axons, which are similar to wires and are constructed through the assembly of tubulin proteins.
-Axons function as connectors between neurons for transmitting electrical signals.
+Axons serve as connectors between neurons for transmitting electrical signals.
 Some neurological diseases, such as Alzheimer's disease \cite{maccioni2001molecular} and spinal cord injuries \cite{liu1997neuronal}, can damage axons by impeding the assembly process of tubulin proteins, leading to halted growth or degeneration.
 Researchers are developing new therapies to treat these diseases.
 One promising therapy is called ChABC which involves injecting a bacterial enzyme that digests the axon growth inhibitors \cite{bradbury2011manipulating}.
 Following this therapy, axon growth can be sustained \cite{karimi2010synergistic}.
-However, it's important to note that ChABC has a limitation: ChABC requires repeated injections of the bacterial enzyme since it rapidly loses its activity at $37$$^\circ$C \cite{lee2010sustained}.
+However, ChABC requires repeated injections due to its rapid inactivation at $37$$^\circ$C \cite{lee2010sustained}.
 To enhance the effectiveness of this therapy, the amount of enzymes required to achieve the desired axon length and the intervals for these repeated injections must be identified.